How Turkish Iznik Pottery is Made?

 This first firing hardens the clay and prepares it for decoration.

-5. Hand-painting (Decorating)
+5. Hand-Painting the Designs (Decorating)

 Traditional floral motifs, Rumi patterns, and many others are carefully hand-painted onto the pottery.

 Artists usually begin by drawing the designs on paper (many use photocopies of antique Iznik patterns).
+Very few artists actually design original motifs as it requires the deep knowledge of rules of the Classic Period of Iznik tile art.

 Next, they prick tiny holes along the design lines on tracing paper with a needle.
 This perforated tracing paper is then placed over the pottery, and charcoal dust is gently rubbed over it.
 The dust passes through the holes, leaving a dotted outline of the design on the pottery’s surface, which the artists then use as a guide for painting.